Monday, March 28, 2022

 Sometimes, it’s through peaceful means, like town hall meetings, debates, peaceful demonstrations, or thoughtful expositions on the subject, posted online or written in newspapers or books.
 All of this discourse typically results in a vote on those issues, with the majority vote coming out on top, if it’s a democratic society of which we speak.

-In other instances, this transitional process occurs through means that are not so peaceful, like boisterous demonstrations and riots that typically become destructive to both property and life.
+In other instances, this transitional process occurs through not-so-peaceful means, like boisterous demonstrations and riots that typically become destructive to both property and life.
 It becomes a bullying tactic, really.
 A form of intimidation designed to get others to agree…or else further destruction and harm is promised.

-In the more blunt-force cases, the changes come by sheer military force in the form of a coup, a revolution, or an invasion.
+In the more blunt-force cases, the changes come by sheer military means in the form of a coup, a revolution, or an invasion.

 If those not in power don’t like who is running the show at that moment in history, then they cast their votes, organize their riots, start their wars or invade other countries for the purpose of changing the who.
 All of this chaos and turmoil rises to the surface like an erupting volcano in an effort to establish a new individual or group who ultimately promises to be a better alternative in the minds of those perpetuating the revolutionary ideals.

-Despite God’s efforts to establish a group of people who would be above all this strife by being holy, set apart, and different from the other groups around them, unfortunately, the same can be said of the nation Israel.
+Despite God’s efforts to establish a group of people who would be above all this strife, would live lives counter to their autonomous, sin-laden neighbors, and glorify God in all they do by being holy, set apart, and different from the other people groups around them, the nation Israel had other plans.

 And it all started in 1 Samuel 8, which we will cover in this “chapter.”